 Zhongxiao Wang, MD, PhD

-Department of Ophthalmology, Boston Children’s Hospital, Harvard Medical School, Boston.
-Massachusetts, USA
+Department of Ophthalmology, Boston Children’s Hospital, Harvard Medical School, Boston, MA, USA

 Dr. Zhongxiao Wang received her MD and PhD degrees from Shanghai Jiaotong University, and experienced as exchange scholar at the University of Oklahoma, USA.
 She is currently a research scientist in Boston Children’s Hospital, Harvard Medical School.
 She is a member of the Association for Research in Vision and Ophthalmology (ARVO), and presents her work in the conference annually.
 She is also a member of the Longwood Translational Medicine, and reviewers of multiple international journals such as Plos One, Molecular Therapy, BMC Ophthalmology, Clinical Ophthalmology, Journal of Medical Case Reports and etc.